Solixx/Orbit/README.md

 # Orbit

-Self-hosted web UI for controlling Cursor CLI from your phone or tablet.
-Runs on your Mac, accessed privately via Tailscale.
+Self-hosted web UI for controlling Cursor CLI from your phone, tablet, or another computer.
+Runs on your macOS or Windows machine, accessed privately via Tailscale.
 Your prompts never leave your devices.

 > ## Security notice — do NOT expose this server to the public internet
 >
 > Orbit executes `cursor`, `git`, and dev-server commands against your local codebase.
-Exposing it on a public IP or a public ngrok tunnel gives anyone who finds the URL the ability to read, modify, and push your code, and to run arbitrary processes on your Mac.
+Exposing it on a public IP or a public ngrok tunnel gives anyone who finds the URL the ability to read, modify, and push your code, and to run arbitrary processes on your machine.
 >
 > Only ever run it behind a private network (Tailscale, WireGuard, VPN) or bound to `127.0.0.1`.
 Always set a strong random `AUTH_TOKEN` (`openssl rand -hex 32`) as a second line of defense.

 ## How It Works

 ```
-Phone/iPad  ──(Tailscale VPN)──>  Your Mac (Express + Cursor CLI)
+Phone/Tablet/Windows PC  ──(Tailscale VPN)──>  Your macOS/Windows machine (Express + Cursor CLI)
 ```

-The web server runs on your Mac alongside Cursor.
-You access it from your phone via Tailscale (private mesh VPN). ngrok is only used for previewing your actual dev server output, not the control panel.
+The web server runs on your macOS/Windows machine alongside Cursor.
+You access it from any device with a browser (Android, iOS/iPadOS, Windows, etc.) via Tailscale (private mesh VPN). ngrok is only used for previewing your actual dev server output, not the control panel.

 ## Prerequisites

 - Node.js 18+
 - [Cursor CLI](https://cursor.com) installed and authenticated (`cursor login` or `agent login`)
-- [Tailscale](https://tailscale.com) installed on your Mac, iPhone, and iPad (free for personal use)
+- [Tailscale](https://tailscale.com) installed on the machine running Orbit (macOS/Windows) and any client devices you’ll use to access it (Android/iOS/Windows) (free for personal use)
 - An [ngrok](https://ngrok.com) account for dev server preview tunnels (free tier works)

 ## Setup